List of Miracleman story arcs: Book 3: Olympus

 Unknown to the assemblage, Kid Miracleman continues to torment Bates into releasing him.
 The boy resists until he is raped by bullies; unleashed, Kid Miracleman devastates London, killing most of the population in lurid ways, before Miracleman and his allies are able to confront him.
 In the resulting battle he easily bests Miraclewoman and batters Miracleman, even after Chorn is able to arrange for extra power to aid them.
-However, after unsuccessfully trying to warp Kid Miracleman into various buildings, Chorn strikes on idea idea of warping debris inside the adversary's forcefield.
+However, after unsuccessfully trying to warp Kid Miracleman into various buildings, Chorn strikes on the idea of warping debris inside the adversary's forcefield.
 Chorn is fatally wounded but while Kid Miracleman survives he is in tremendous pain and reverts to Johnny Bates.
 To prevent Kid Miracleman ever returning, Miracleman is forced to kill the boy.

 Their existence now known to the world, Miracleman, Miraclewoman and their allies reshape Earth into a utopia.
 They are joined by the Warpsmith Kana Blur and the Qys Mors, and the group builds a huge palace named Olympus on the remains of London.
 Phon Mooda warps the planet's nuclear weapons into the Sun, while money is abolished.
 Deserts are made fertile and the ozone layer is repaired.
 All drugs are legalised, which combined with everything being free all but ends crime.
 Energy becomes sustainable and plentiful.
 A eugenics programme begins, with Miracleman offering his sperm to anyone who wants to birth a superbaby, and others being offered conversion to super-beings themselves.
 Big Ben and Miracledog are mentally altered until they can be released into society as heroes, with the former changing his name to British Bulldog.
 Mors creates an underworld below Olympus, using Qys technology to recover the spirits of the dead and house them in artificial bodies.
 The changes reach near-universal acclaim, and those who struggle to deal with the changes are offered therapy to help them.
 Miracleman and Miraclewoman finally consummate their feelings, having sex in the skies over England in full view of the public, while Winter returns to Earth.

 A discordant note however is struck when Miracleman visits Liz, offering her the chance for superhuman conversion and to join them at Olympus.
 He is stunned when she immediately rejects the offer, noting his lost humanity as the price of his new godlike status.
 While he is unable to understand her feelings he is left bothered by her words.